 Only those submissions that move through from gate 2 will then be looked at in order to determine the best value pricing submissions received, including any negotiations.

-At the discretion of the Chief Procurement Officer, where it is believed to be advantageous to the success of the procurement initiative and included in the tender documentation, supplier briefings may be held as part of the tender process and will include all suppliers wishing to respond to a tender.
+At the discretion of the Senior Procurement Officer, where it is believed to be advantageous to the success of the procurement initiative and included in the tender documentation, supplier briefings may be held as part of the tender process and will include all suppliers wishing to respond to a tender.
 The purpose of the supplier briefing is to present to potential suppliers information about the specifications, Response forms, conditions of tendering and conditions of contract and then provide the opportunity for attendees to ask further questions of clarification, which will be documented along with the responses and issued as an addendum, to the tender.

 Changes to tenders

 These will be done by way of on addendum.
 All addenda will be forwarded to all tenderers by way of the LGTenderbox.
-Where appropriate, the tender period may be extended when an addendum is issued at the discretion of the Chief Procurement Officer.
+Where appropriate, the tender period may be extended when an addendum is issued at the discretion of the Senior Procurement Officer.
 All queries should be addressed only to the Contact Officer listed within the tender documentation.